AI Operations Weekly | Systems & Security | April 2026

 The Guarantee

-If we miss our 99.5% uptime SLA in any calendar month, that month is free.
+If we miss our 99.5% uptime guarantee in any calendar month, that month is free.
 No negotiation.
 No ticket.
 Automatic credit.

-That SLA is backed by the five COModel pillars operating continuously—not by an optimistic promise made at the time of sale.
+That guarantee is backed by the five management system pillars operating continuously—not by an optimistic promise made at the time of sale.

 Start With the Health Check

 You do not need to commit to a management plan to find out where you stand.
-The Health Check is a 60-minute diagnostic of your existing deployment: security configuration against the nine documented vulnerabilities, API cost analysis, dependency health assessment, and monitoring gap identification.
+The Health Check is a 60-minute diagnostic of your existing setup: security settings against the nine documented vulnerabilities, API cost analysis, dependency health assessment, and monitoring gap identification.
 Delivered as a written report with ranked findings and a specific remediation plan.

 Health Check: 60 minutes.
 Plain-English findings.
 Top 5 priority fixes.
 If we find API waste alone, it pays for itself in month one.